janboone/applied-economics/source/source/practice.rst

 By the end of this course, you will be able to do this yourself.
 In fact, your :ref:`assignment <assignment>` is going to be exactly this!

-Before we can do this, we need to install some software.
-This we do in the next section.

 .. _Github: https://github.com